rwebb0/spotifyAPI/README.md

 - Python 3.7+
 - A Spotify Developer account
 - A Ticketmaster Developer account
-- Flask and other dependencies listed in `requirements.txt`
+- Flask and other dependencies

 ## Getting Started